 How Do I Determine the Decibel Levels of Everyday Sounds?

 Decibels, ratios, amplitude, frequency – there are a lot of confusing factors at play when it comes to measuring sound.
-However, it all comes down to the fact that it’s incredibly easy to damage your hearing through exposure to loud sounds.
+However, it all comes down to the fact that it’s easy for loud sounds to damage your hearing.
 You can permanently damage your hearing with repeated exposure to noise louder than 85 dB – which, surprisingly, isn’t that loud.
 If you’re struggling to grasp the concept of decibels, check out the list below for some common sounds and their decibel measurements:

 - Normal human conversation – like two coworkers chatting in an office: 60 dB